DharitShah13/Bike-Sharing-Prediction-on-Weather-Data/README.md

 Highlights:

-We employed GridSearchCV to get the best hyperparameters for our algorithm We used AutoML technologies like BigML and H2O AI to come up with best models for prediction We deployed the application on Azure cloud as well Check out DharitShah13.github.io for documentation.(Google Claat)
+We employed GridSearchCV to get the best hyperparameters for our algorithm.
+We used AutoML technologies like BigML and H2O AI to come up with best models for prediction.
+We deployed the application on Azure cloud.
+Check out DharitShah13.github.io for documentation.(Google Claat)